Elu-toasty/discord-bot-guide/source/docs/java/prerequisites.md

 In this tutorial, we will be using the [IntelliJ IDEA IDE](https://www.jetbrains.com/idea/download/), created by JetBrains _(community edition will suffice)_.

 :::caution
-This tutorial assumes you have a basic understanding of Object Oriented Programming (OOP) and the fundamentals of the Java programming language down.
+This tutorial assumes you have a basic understanding of Object-Oriented Programming (OOP) and the fundamentals of the Java programming language down.
 You must also have the [Java Development Kit (JDK)](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html) 8+ installed.
 :::

 **Resources for learning Java:**